Type 96 15 cm howitzer

 The Type 96 15 cm howitzer (九六式十五糎榴弾砲, Kyūroku-shiki Jyūgo-senchi Ryūdanhō) was a 149.1 mm calibre howitzer used by the Imperial Japanese Army during World War II.
-It was intended to replace the Type 4 15 cm howitzer in front line combat units from 1937, although it fired the same ammunition.
-It was first used in the Sino-Japanese War where in earned high praise from its users.
-Type 96 was used as the main howitzer of the IJA heavy artillery units until the end of WWII.
+It was intended to replace the Type 4 15 cm howitzer in front line combat units.
+It was first used in the Second Sino-Japanese War where it earned high praise from the troops.
+The Type 96 15 cm howitzer was based on a design by the French company Schneider, but modified locally to meet Japanese requirements.

+The Type 96 was used as the main howitzer by the heavy artillery units of the army until the end of World War II.
 The Type 96 designation was given to this gun as it was accepted in the year 2596 of the Japanese calendar (1936).

 History and development

 Work on developing a new field howitzer for the Japanese Army began in 1920 and continued for over a decade.
 The Japanese Army sent numerous military attachés to Europe during World War I and observed the effectiveness of sustained artillery barrages against fixed defenses and opposing infantry.
 The final specifications to meet the Army's requirements called for a howitzer that could be elevated to 65 degrees, with a maximum range of 12,000 yards, which could be transported by a team of six horses.
-The new design was ready by 1934, but Army Chief of Staff Kazushige Ugaki opposed its production until further tweaks were made.
-Production finally commenced in 1937.
-A total of 440 units were produced.
+The new design, aided by French defense company Schneider, was ready by 1934, but Army Chief of Staff Kazushige Ugaki opposed its production until further modifications were made.
+Production finally commenced in 1936.
+A total of 604 units were produced by the time production ceased in 1944.

 The revised Type 96 howitzer could be identified by a relatively short tube with muzzle only slightly forward of rectangular cradle, three demountable spade plates and demountable trail block for each trail end, wheel chocks and leaf springs above the axle.